An Ember in the Ashes: Critical response and sales

 It has garnered generally positive reviews.
 The Huffington Post said "An Ember in the Ashes glows, burns, and smolders—as beautiful and radiant as it is searing."
 Amazon named it one of the best books of May, as well as the best young adult book of 2015 and the fourth best book of the year.
 The New York Times called it "a worthy novel—and one as brave as its characters".
 However, the Chicago Tribune found that "the characters never fully spring to life under the author's ever-present hand."
 CNN included the book in the list of best summer beach reads.
 Publishers Weekly starred review called Tahir's debut "deft and polished" and the story "brimming with political intrigue".
 Time (magazine) called it a "bruising ... young adult novel".

 Awards and nominations

 Film adaptation

 Film rights were optioned by Paramount Pictures in a seven-figure deal in 2014, well before the book's publication, and Mark Johnson (Breaking Bad, Chronicles of Narnia) has signed on to produce the film.
+As of April 2025, there is no information as to the progress of this production.